 Charles Pendant

 The French scientist was born in France, where he received an excellent education.
-He actively applied the acquired knowledge in engineering sciences and made significant contributions to the theory of mechanisms.
-Pendant is the author of works in which the work of windmills, statistics of various structures, twisting of threads under the influence of external forces...
-One of these works helped to discover the Coulomb-Amonton law, which explains the processes of friction.
+He actively applied the acquired knowledge in engineering sciences and made a significant contribution to the theory of mechanisms.
+Coulomb is the author of works that studied the operation of windmills, the statistics of various structures, the torsion of threads under the influence external forces.
+One of these works helped discover the Coulomb-Amonton law, which explains friction processes.

 But Charles Coulomb made the main contribution to the study of static electricity.
-The experiments carried out by this French scientist led him to understand one of the most fundamental laws of physics.
+The experiments that this French scientist conducted led him to understand one of the most fundamental laws of physics.
 It is to him that we owe our knowledge of the nature of the interaction of charged bodies.

-The forces of attraction and repulsion with which electric charges act on each other are directed along a straight line connecting charged bodies.
-With increasing distance, this force weakens.
-A century after Isaac Newton discovered his universal law of gravitation, the French scientist C. Coulomb experimentally investigated the principle of interaction between charged bodies and proved that the nature of such a force is analogous to the forces of gravity.
+The forces of attraction and repulsion with which electric charges act on each other are directed along the straight line connecting the charged bodies.
+As the distance increases, this force weakens.
+A century after Isaac Newton discovered his universal law of gravity, the French scientist C. Coulomb experimentally investigated the principle of interaction between charged bodies and proved that the nature of such a force is similar to the forces of gravity.
 Moreover, as it turned out, interacting bodies in an electric field behave in the same way as any bodies with mass in a gravitational field.

-The diagram of the device with which Charles Coulomb made his measurements is shown in the figure:
+The scheme of the device with which Charles Coulomb made his measurements is shown in the figure:

-As you can see, in essence, this design does not differ from the device with which at one time Cavendish measured the value of the gravitational constant.
-An insulating rod, suspended by a thin thread, ends with a metal ball, which is imparted with a certain electric charge.
-Another metal ball is brought closer to the ball, and then, as it approaches, the force of interaction is measured by the degree of twisting of the thread.
+As you can see, in essence this design does not differ from the device that Cavendish once used to measure the value of the gravitational constant.
+An insulating rod suspended on a thin thread ends with a metal ball, which is given a certain electric charge.
+Another metal ball is approached to the ball, and then, as it approaches, the interaction force is measured by the degree of twisting of the thread.

 Coulomb experiment

-Coulomb suggested that the then known Hooke's Law can be applied to the force with which the thread is twisted.
-The scientist compared the change in force at different distances of one ball from another and found that the force of interaction changes its value in inverse proportion to the square of the distance between the balls.
-The pendant was able to change the values of the charged ball from q to q / 2, q / 4, q / 8 and so on.
-With each change in the charge, the force of interaction proportionally changed its value.
-So, gradually, a rule was formulated, which was later named "Coulomb's Law".
+Coulomb suggested that the then-known Hooke's Law can be applied to the force with which the thread is twisted.
+The scientist compared the change in force at different distances of one ball from another and found that the interaction force changes its value inversely with the square of the distance between the balls.
+The pendant managed to change the values of the charged ball from q to q/2, q/4, q/8 and so on.
+With each change in charge, the interaction force proportionally changed its value.
+So, gradually, a rule was formulated, which was later called "Coulomb's Law".

 Definition